schafezp/docs-1/docs/pages/starter-snakes.md

 ---
 title: Starter Snakes
-subtitle: Simple Projects to Get You Started Quickly
+subtitle: Simple projects to get you started quickly
 permalink: /starter-snakes
 layout: page
 ---

-The Battlesnake community provides a selection of basic Starter Snake projects to get you started quickly.

 ## Official Starter Snakes

+These Starter Snake Projects are built and maintained by the Battlesnake team.
+We do our best to keep these functional and up to date with the latest game features and API changes.
+They're a great starting point for anyone wanting to try Battlesnake for the first time.

 * [Go Starter Snake](https://github.com/battlesnakeofficial/starter-snake-go)
 * [Java Starter Snake](https://github.com/battlesnakeofficial/starter-snake-java)